the-laurel/chain-proposals/laurel/OpenAI_Governance.md

 An attention-based governance AI model that proposes pre-judgment of input encodings by a set of human-understandable concept tokens (expected to be the same as a synset from WordNet) vector embeddings, and weights.
 The vector embeddings of these tokens constitute a cluster that is very distinct from any input vectors.
 (Maybe by adding additional fields in the vector - increasing the dimensions.)
 Innovated by The Laurel Project.
-(It turns out that attention is not all you need.)
+(It turns out that attention is not all you need.
+You also need internal dialogue.)